 Take some time to stop and appreciate the wildflowers.
 In July, they were in bloom and quite beautiful!

 A few hundred feet past Ptarmigan Falls, the trail comes to a split.
-The Ptarmigan Trail forks to the right for hikers wanting to go to Ptarmigan Lake.
+The Ptarmigan Tunnel Trail forks to the right for hikers wanting to go to Ptarmigan Tunnel.
 To get to Iceberg Lake, stay to the left.
 If you have to make a quick pit stop, there is a pit toilet here as well.

 This part of the trail flattens out after the first mile (at this point, you have one mile to go!).